etdickey/BPv7Java/README.md

 </table>
 </center>

-#### Description
+### Description

 This is a lightweight, easy-to-understand, framework specifically designed to simulate and test BPv7.
-It was implemented solely based on [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/), the IETF standardization document that defines and specifies BPv7.
+It was implemented solely based on [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/) (see the disclaimer below), the IETF standardization document that defines and specifies BPv7.

+The [src](src) folder is the main folder that contains the implementation of BPv7 architecture.
+It largely consists of two subfolders: [DTCP](src/DTCP) and [BPv7](src/BPv7).
+* The [src/DTCP](src/DTCP) folder contains the code for Disruption-TCP (DTCP), the de facto convergence layer that we created for this project.
+It is our configurable faulty network CLA that is capable of simulating disruptions, both expected and unexpected ones.
+Please refer to **Section II-A** of our paper for details.
+Simulation scenarios can be found and added in [src/Configs/resources](src/Configs/resources) folder.
+* The main BPv7 code is in the [src/BPv7](src/BPv7) folder; see [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/) for more details.

 **Disclaimer**: Due to the use of JSON over CBOR, this implementation is not fully [RFC9171](https://datatracker.ietf.org/doc/rfc9171/)-compliant.
 JSON was chosen over CBOR for the ease of analysis and debugging process, as one of our goals was to create an easy-to-understand testbed for BPv7.

-The [src](src) folder is the main folder that contains the implementation of BPv7 architecture.
-It largely consists of two subfolders: [DTCP](src/DTCP) and [BPv7](src/BPv7).
-The [src/DTCP](src/DTCP) folder contains the code for Disruption-TCP (DTCP), the de facto convergence layer that we created for this project; please refer to **Section II-A** of our paper for details.
-The main BPv7 code is in the [src/BPv7](src/BPv7) folder; see [RFC 9171](https://datatracker.ietf.org/doc/rfc9171/) for more details.

 ## Running the code